 What is the Build Back Smarter project?

-The Build Back Smarter project aims to show that home performance improvements can and should be included in the ‘standard’ repair of earthquake damaged Christchurch homes.
+The Build Back Smarter pilot project aimed to show that home performance improvements can and should be included in the ‘standard’ repair of earthquake damaged Christchurch homes.

 What is building back smarter?

 The extensive repair and rebuilding required in Christchurch presents an opportunity to include upgrades which will improve a home’s performance - we call this building back smarter.

 A high performing home uses less energy and water, has a healthy environment (warm, dry, ventilated) and makes the most of renewable energy and rainwater.
 Typically, performance upgrades might include: high levels of ceiling, floor and wall insulation, clean heating, solar or heat pump hot water, rain tanks and water efficiency measures.